 FATIMA AL QADIRI

-Feat.
-Claire Fontaine, Christopher D’Arcangelo and The Offices of Fend, Fitzgibbon, Holzer, Nadin, Prince & Winters
+With works by Claire Fontaine, Christopher D’Arcangelo and The Offices of Fend, Fitzgibbon, Holzer, Nadin, Prince and Winters

 Maurizio Marsico/Monofonic Orchestra